ioccc-src/winner/bugs.md

 # 2005

 ## [2005/giljade](2005/giljade/giljade.c) ([README.md](2005/giljade/README.md))

-### Status: known bug - please help us fix
+## STATUS: doesn't work with some platforms - please help us fix

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) noted that this requires both 32-bit CPUs (data size?) and also cannot have optimiser enabled.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) noted that this requires both 32-bit CPUs (data size?) and also cannot have the optimiser enabled.
+It might be that it can be fixed, perhaps by changing the int sizes and bitwise operations, but if not this will not work with some systems like modern Macs as Apple has made it quite difficult to compile 32-bit applications (thanks a lot Apple for ruining some IOCCC entries! :-) ).

-It might be that it can be fixed, perhaps by changing the int sizes and bitwise operations, but if not this will not work with some systems like modern Macs as Apple has made it hard to compile 32-bit applications.
+It's quite probable that non x86 related CPUs will also not work: it's hard to know because Cody's only non-x86 (x86_64 in particular) system is the MacBook Pro Max with the M1 chip which is arm64 and specifying `-m32` is invalid on that system (might be on Intel 64-bit Macs as well but he hasn't had one since before November 2022).

 ## [2005/mynx](2005/mynx/mynx.c) ([README.md](2005/mynx/README.md))

-### Status: INABIAF - please do not fix
+## STATUS: INABIAF - please **DO NOT** fix

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) notes that, though probably obvious, this entry will not work with https.
 He changed the code to